Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Now, just typing `Map` should result in your first ggplot-made map of London!
-There is a lot going on in the code above, so think about it line by line: what has each of the elements of code above has been designed to do.
+There is a lot going on in the code above, so think about it line by line: what have each of the elements of code above been designed to do?
 Also note how the `aes()` components can be combined into one set of brackets after `ggplot`, that has relevance for all layers, rather than being broken into separate parts as we did above.